volodymyrhudyma/blog/content/blog/avoid-wasting-performance-with-reselect-in-react.md

 The performance of an application should be improved on as early stage, as it is possible to avoid issues in the future.

-Using a **Reselect** library offers a great help by memoizing the selectors and recomputing them only if their arguments change.
+Using a **Reselect** library is a good way to do this by memoizing the selectors and recalculating them only if their arguments change.